 I wasn’t able to put it down.

-Unfathomable City: A New Orleans Atlas by Rebecca Solnit & Rebecca Snedecker
+Unfathomable City: A New Orleans Atlas by Rebecca Solnit and Rebecca Snedecker

 Why is New Orleans unfathomable?

-According to the authors, because there “no two people live in quite the same city”.
+According to the authors, because in NOLA, there are “no two people live in quite the same city”.

 Told in a series of intimate essays, this is New Orleans up-close-and-personal–the way it should be.